MashaIO/Azure-Diagnostics-for-Service-fabric-App-Service-/README.md

 # Note

 I have modifed Microsoft.Diagnostics.EventListeners/TableStorageEventListener.cs/ToTableEntity method to make the log table as same as service fabric.
-So its up to you to use the original one or the other one.
+So its up to you to use the default schema or an custom schema.